lldavoll/lldavoll.github.io/_portfolio/spl_experiment.md

 <div style="text-align: justify; line-height: 1.7;">
 <p>

-This project presents the design, implementation, and analysis pipeline of a <strong>Self-Paced Listening (SPL) experiment</strong> integrated with a <strong>Bilingual Language Profile (BLP) questionnaire</strong>, developed as part of my work in the Arizona Applied Psycholinguistics Lab [AAPL](https://uavip.arizona.edu/arizona-applied-psycholinguistics-lab).
+This project presents the design, implementation, and analysis pipeline of a <strong>Self-Paced Listening (SPL) experiment</strong> integrated with a <strong>Bilingual Language Profile (BLP) questionnaire</strong>, developed as part of my work in the <a href="https://uavip.arizona.edu/arizona-applied-psycholinguistics-lab" target="_blank"> Arizona Applied Psycholinguistics Lab (AAPL) </a>.
 </p>
 </div>